vitorgalvao/alfred-workflows/AppVersion/README.md

-Call `av` and a list of your top-level apps at `/Applications` with their version numbers will be shown.
+Call `av` and a list of your top-level apps at `/Applications` and `/Applications/Utilities` will be shown with their version numbers.
 Action any of them and the version number will be copied to the clipboard.

 ![](https://i.imgur.com/w6N7Qkr.png)